Michał Probierz: Lechia Gdańsk

 On 4 June 2013, Probierz agreed to manage Lechia Gdańsk ahead of the 2013–14 season.
-He stayed until 26 March 2014, where he left the team before they secured a place in the Championship round of games and ended the campaign in fourth place, narrowly missing out on a European spot.
+He stayed until 26 March 2014, where he left the team before they secured a place in the championship round of games and ended the campaign in fourth place, narrowly missing out on a European spot.

 Return to Jagiellonia Białystok

 A couple of weeks later after leaving Lechia, Probierz returned to former club Jagiellonia Białystok on 7 April 2014.
 In his first full season back in charge, he secured a third position in the league table, hence qualifying for the 2015–16 UEFA Europa League first qualifying round.
-After a poor 2015–16 season, with Jagiellonia ending up in the relegation round, Probierz led the club to their best ever Ekstraklasa season in the 2016–17 season, finishing second behind champions Legia Warsaw.
+After a poor 2015–16 season, with Jagiellonia ending up in the relegation round, Probierz led the club to their best ever league campaign in the 2016–17 season, finishing second behind champions Legia Warsaw.
 He unexpectedly quit on 4 June 2017.

 Cracovia

 On 21 June 2017, it was announced that Probierz had signed with Ekstraklasa side Cracovia.
 He led them to a tenth place in the 2017–18 season but still in the relegation round, Cracovia comfortably topped the group, avoiding relegation to I liga.

 The next season saw Probierz lead Cracovia to a fourth place in the championship round, and with 3rd placed Lechia Gdańsk having won the 2018–19 Polish Cup, meant they qualified for the 2019–20 UEFA Europa League first qualifying round.
-Whilst there, Cracovia exited the competition on away goals after drawing 3–3 on aggregate with Slovak team DAC Dunajská Streda.
+Cracovia crashed out of the competition on away goals after drawing 3–3 on aggregate with Slovak team DAC Dunajská Streda.

-In 2020 Probierz led Cracovia to win the 2019–20 Polish Cup, which led to Cracovia qualifying for European cups for the second consecutive season.
+In 2020, Probierz led Cracovia to win the 2019–20 Polish Cup, which resulted in Cracovia qualifying for European competitions for the second consecutive season.

 On 9 November 2021, he relinquished his roles as manager and vice president, and left the club by mutual consent.

 Bruk-Bet Termalica Nieciecza

 On 6 January 2022, Probierz joined another Ekstraklasa club Bruk-Bet Termalica Nieciecza, which were at the time last in the league table.
-He left the club two days later.
+He left the club two days later due to Termalica not fulfilling on the promises they made to him at the time of signing the contract.

 Poland U21

 On 4 July 2022, he was announced as the new manager of the Poland under-21 national team, taking over after Maciej Stolarczyk.
+During his tenure, U21s recorded five wins, three draws and two losses in ten games.